-World Trade Organization Agreement on Government Procurement (WTO-AGP): A Comprehensive Guide
+World Trade Organization Agreement on Government Procurement (WTO-AGP)

 I. Introduction